kean/RxNuke/README.md

 ```

-### <a name="huc_load_multiple_display_once"></a>Load Multiple Images, Display All at Once
+## Load Multiple Images, Display All at Once

-Suppose you want to load two icons for a button, one icon for `.normal` state and one for `.selected` state.
-Only when both icons are loaded you can show the button to the user.
-This can be done using a [`combineLatest`](http://reactivex.io/documentation/operators/combinelatest.html) operator:
+Let's say you want to load two icons for a button, one icon for a `.normal` state, and one for a `.selected` state.
+You want to update the button, only when both icons are fully loaded.
+This can be achieved using a [`combineLatest`](http://reactivex.io/documentation/operators/combinelatest.html) operator.

 ```swift
 Observable.combineLatest(pipeline.rx.loadImage(with: iconUrl).asObservable(),